-Testimonial of Carla Freitas Andrade, mother of Maria Julia Andrade, age 4, who was treated by Dr. Andrew Scott of the Pediatric Otolaryngology/ENT team at Floating Hospital in the Fall of 2014.
+Testimonial of Carla Freitas Andrade, mother of Maria Julia Andrade, age 4, who was treated by Dr. Andrew Scott of the Pediatric Otolaryngology/ENT team at Floating Hospital.

 1. Can you give me a little background on Julia’s condition before she was treated by Dr. Scott?
 What were your concerns?
 What made you decide to seek treatment for her?